wakkihaya/neurotechjp/src/md/en/blog/dr-ikeda-ucsf.md

 ## In order to uncover human consciousness.

-He has been researching on a limited number of neurons for a limited number of behaviors in C. elegans, but his near-term goal is to **build a model for all neurons and all behaviors**, Dr.Ikeda said.
+He has been researching on a limited number of neurons for a limited number of behaviors in C. elegans, and his near-term goal is to **build a model for all neurons and all behaviors**, Dr.Ikeda said.

-> What I have published in my paper is about a limited group of neurons for a very limited behavior of going to a certain temperature, which is a little less than 20 neurons out of 303 neurons.
+> What I have published in my paper is about a limited group of neurons for a very limited behavior of going to a certain temperature, which is a little less than 20 neurons out of 302 neurons.
 > I'd like to make it closer to 302 neurons, and eventually I'd like to reproduce every observable behavior of C. elegans.

 &nbsp;